Curcumin from Turmeric – what’s all the fuss about?

 These are just a few examples of why Turmeric is growing rapidly, but the big downside to this compound is that it is very hard to get our bodies to absorb it, Turmeric is also the messiest supplement to work with in labs as its sticky and hard to control, but we have cracked the code!

-Unlike natural turmeric and many other curcumin formulations, Truth Origins’ has outstanding bioavailability, delivered by our unique hybrid polymer micelle micro-emulsion technology.
+Unlike natural turmeric and many other curcumin formulations, Truth Origins’ has outstanding bioavailability, delivered by our innovative clean extraction techniques, this is our claim to fame.
+No heat, no petrochemicals, no solvents.
+Just plants.

 Truth Origins is committed to bringing you supplements that are supported by science, and this is no exception when it comes to our curcumin formulation.